marcmengel/metacat/docs/ui.rst

         "processing.version": "1.3.5"
     }

-then decalre the file specifying file attributes and the metadata as part of the command line:
+then declare the file specifying file attributes and the metadata as part of the command line:

 .. code-block:: shell